phite/BB2490_Project/Project diary.md

 ##2015-03-18 Wed

-Finish evaluating the three methods we used to normalize read count and create boxplots.
+Finish evaluating the three methods (TPM, Marco's and mine) we used to normalize read count and create boxplots.

 Meeting with Enrichetta and Macro in SciLifeLab.